Understanding Liquidity Locks on Solana: Locked vs Burned vs Unlocked

 The sequence is straightforward:

 This is why the status of LP tokens is one of the most important things to check before buying any Solana token.
-BarryGuard's Liquidity Lock check carries a weight of 15 — the highest weight among all contract security checks.
+BarryGuard treats liquidity lock status as one of the most important contract security signals in its analysis.

 Three States of Liquidity